-Other than potentially requiring the use of raw materials and temporarily increasing traffic, construction activities would not be anticipated to affect mining activities on adjoining lands.
+Other than potentially requiring the use of raw materials (e.g., sand, clay, copper) and temporarily increasing traffic, construction activities would not be anticipated to affect mining activities on adjoining lands.
 Any potential consumption of raw materials would be minimal.